 Emotions can also motivate by sending signals throughout the body that prepare us for action.
 If the underlying motivational emotion is good, we may experience joy or awareness.
 If the underlying motivational emotion is negative, we may experience fear, anger, or frustration.
 Motivation can incite change though and alter how we think and behave.

 Feelings are subjective.
 No two individuals will experience a feeling the same way.
 Feelings are the part of emotional processing that operates the slowest and they are often difficult to understand.
 Feelings are experienced based on associations on a personal, subjective level.
-Sometimes a memory can produce a feeling and even a familiar smell can make us feel something.
+Sometimes memory can produce a feeling and even a familiar smell can make us feel something.
 Emotions come first though followed by a specific type of feeling.
-The type of feelings experienced vary from person to person and situation to situation.
-Individuals assign meaning to their feelings and usually this is done on a subconscious level.
+The type of feelings experienced varies from person to person and situation to situation.
+Individuals assign meaning to their feelings and usually, this is done on a subconscious level.
 Feelings are also difficult to measure because they are experienced in so many different ways.

 Emotions play a vital role in how we behave and can sometimes become overwhelming.
 Many individuals who experience high and low levels of emotionality can often have difficulty dealing with daily life.
 An individual can become depressed, experience anxiety, or withdraw from loved ones.

 Hired Power is a recovery services family providing personal guidance so you can bring recovery home.
 From safe passage to recovery assistants, our goal is to support you every step of the way.
 Please call us at 800.910.9299.